opendri/opendri.github.com/guide/chapter2.md

 </div>

 ## History
+OpenDRI began from the a catastrophic loss.
+The 2010 earthquake in Haiti killed many of the staff of the CNIGS, destroying a growing knowledge of the geography of Haiti.
+The building collapse also destroyed servers with the sole copies of geographic data critical that would have aided the response and recovery to one of the great humanitarian disasters of the last century.
+Something unexpected then happened.

+Several satellite companies collected fresh imagery of the damage and made the data available for free.
+More than 600 volunteers of the OpenStreetMap community started tracing the imagery, creating a highly detailed map of Haiti.
+Volunteer made about 1.2 million edits to the map, performing an estimate year of cartographic work in about 20 days.

 OpenDRI began from a difficult problem: how to make risk data available to decision makers from national leaders to heads of small businesses and households.
+Haiti: loss of data.

 <!-- sidebar -->
 (potential sidebar: Open Source, Open Data, Open Standard: what’s the difference)

 ## Problem to be solved